arima15/arima-proj1/README.md

-Javascritpt Review Project by Rommel C. Quirimit
+#Javascript Review Project by Rommel C. Quirimit

 this project is a review of JavaScript concepts, from beginner to advanced

+#Updating file from github repo and pull changes to local